First Aid

 • Work patterns, shift work and other organizational considerations (including unplanned leave of workplace first aiders);

-• Transportation methods for injured or ill persons; and
+• Transportation methods for taking injured or ill persons to a medical facility; and

 • Any special needs of workers (such as workers with disabilities or known medical conditions)